December 8, 2025

 Deferred from Princeton University Early Action: Next Steps

-If you applied to Princeton SCEA for the 2025–2026 admissions cycle, there are three possible results:
+If you applied to Princeton’s Single-Choice Early Action (SCEA) program for the 2025–2026 cycle, there were only three possible outcomes:

 • Admitted